craftercms/docs/source/.new-ia/by-role/developer/templated/content-modeling.rst

 Model fields require their respective data type postfix as listed above.
 The UI autofills the **Name/ Variable Name** field and adds postfixes as you're typing in the **Title** field.

-When setting up reserved variable names for your model, remember to remove the postfix auto-added by the UI since the variable name needs to be exactly the same as listed :ref:`above<reserved-variable-names>`.
+When setting up reserved variable names for your model, remember to remove the postfix auto-added by the UI since the variable name needs to be exactly the same as listed :ref:`above<newIa-reserved-variable-names>`.

 Remember to also remove the postfix auto-added by the UI when using ``key`` or ``value`` for your variable names being setup as key-value pairs in a content type, such as the ``Taxonomy`` content type used in the Website Editorial blueprint.